East Midlands Field Trips 2023

 Bagworth Heath Woods is located off Heath Road, approximately 0.6 miles south of Bagworth towards Merry Lees and Desford, in West Leicestershire.

 This 75 hectare (185 acre) Country Park has been transformed from the scarred industrial landscape of Desford Colliery into a valuable recreational resource.
-Owned and managed by Leicestershire County Council, Bagworth Heath Woods is made up of woodland, grassland heathland, lakes and ponds.
+Owned and managed by Leicestershire County Council, Bagworth Heath Woods is made up of woodland, grassland, heathland, lakes and ponds.
 There is a network of grass and surfaced paths through varied habitats.
-In previous years our field trips concentrated mainly on grassland species, however, following the sighting of Purple Emperor here in 2022 we are going to explore the woodland areas a bit more.

 There is a free car park at Heath Road Bagworth, LE67 1DL, but no toilet facilities.